Out-Law Guide | 03 Nov 2021 | 5:27 pm | 5 min. read

-The draft Finance Bill includes provisions to enable HMRC to request information from all third parties for the purpose of debt collection, whether under the existing third party notice power or the new FIN.
-Currently, third party powers can only be used to check a person's tax position.
+The Finance Act 2021 included provisions to enable HMRC to request information from all third parties for the purpose of debt collection, whether under the existing third party notice power or the new FIN.
+Previously, third party powers could only be used to check a person's tax position.

-Currently, where a third party notice is issued, the FTT can be asked to agree that the taxpayer not be informed about the third party notice if informing the taxpayer could prejudice the investigation.
-However, even if the FTT agrees, there is nothing to stop the third party telling the taxpayer.
-One of the changes will mean that the third party will be forbidden from informing the taxpayer if the FTT has approved the issue of a notice without the taxpayer being informed.
+Previously, where a third party notice was issued, the FTT could be asked to agree that the taxpayer not be informed about the third party notice if informing the taxpayer could prejudice the investigation.
+However, even if the FTT agreed, there was nothing to stop the third party telling the taxpayer.
+One of the changes means that the third party is forbidden from informing the taxpayer if the FTT has approved the issue of a notice without the taxpayer being informed.

 However, almost all of the consultation respondents (21-page / 295KB PDF) opposed this, with most preferring the option of only removing the requirement for FTT approval from notices to financial institutions.